Galia Melon

 Geography/History

-Limestone is an American heirloom lettuce developed by John Bibb 1865.
-He cultivated a special variety of Butter lettuce in Kentucky's alkaline rich, red earthen clay soil where limestone is inherently found.
-Though its namesake is due to the soil of the Kentucky region, it has been adapted outside of Kentucky in similar soil types in temperate regions within North America.
-As region dedicates origin and quality control, it is said, that those lettuces grown elsewhere are not officially "Limestone" lettuce.
+Limestone lettuce is an American heirloom variety developed by John Bibb 1865 and is a special variety of butter lettuce grown in Kentucky's alkaline rich, red earthen clay soil where limestone is inherently found.
+As the variety was grown, the local townspeople began using the variety and favoring it for its sweet flavor.
+In the 1920s the lettuce received national recognition by word of mouth and reached peak popularity around the 1960s.
+Though its namesake is due to the soil of the Kentucky region, Limestone lettuce has been adopted outside of Kentucky in similar soil types in temperate regions within North America.
+Today Limestone lettuce can be found in home gardens, local farmers markets, and specialty grocers in North America.

 Recipe Ideas